 Afrang ka her qaria hay Firdaus kay manind’

-There is a Pathan saying that mostPathans are liberal-minded, and will discard an old practice for a new when convinced that they will gain by so doing.
-This reminds one of the Persian poet Shaikh Saadi’s well known couplets;
+There is a Pathan saying that most Pathans are liberal-minded, and will discard an old practice for a new when convinced that they will gain by so doing.

-His recent speeches and constant consistent talk of justice and merit shows that his life and education in England has hopefully brought about in him a change.
-However he continues to make mistakes when he refers to history because as Bilawal has said he was admitted to Oxford on his excellence as a sportsman.
+But he remains innocent about history, politics and economic factors which has made West what it is now.
+Therefore, he continues to make mistakes when he refers to history because as Bilawal has said he was admitted to Oxford on his excellence as a sportsman.
 For example he was not quite correct when he referred to three of the most remarkable prime ministers of Great Britain, namely Wilson, Thatcher and Blair, who were like Imran and myself graduates of Oxford University.
 James Harold Wilson was a brilliant economist who was prime minister for eight years by winning three elections, but left office because he had planned to resign at the age of sixty in deference to the distaste of his wife for politics.
 The Iron Lady Thatcher was a science graduate who became the first female prime minister of the UK, but became unpopular because of insistence on a kind of poll tax.
 This was challenged by her defense minister in the party election, which she won in the first ballot but decided to quit for the sake of party unity.
 Anthony Charles Lynton Blair’s ten year’s tenure as prime minister was the second longest continuous period (after Margaret Thatcher’s) in recent years.
 Blair also enjoyed a 179-seat majority in the House of Commons—the biggest parliamentary majority in the history of the Labour Party and the largest majority of any party since 1935.
-But because of his support for the American invasion of Iraq, his own party members became critical and junior ministers resigned: therefore he decided not to stand for a fourth term for the sake of the party.
-However, it is quite correct that no British prime minister have tried to stick to office.
+But because of his support for the American invasion of Iraq, his own party members became critical and junior ministers resigned: therefore he decided not to stand for a fourth term for the sake of the party unity.
+However, he is quite correct that unlike Nawaz Sharif none of British prime minister have tried to stick to office.
 Although he continues to make mistake whenever he refers to history.
 He even makes mistakes when he refers to the life of the great Prophet and the state of Medina which every Muslim child should know.
 And was totally ignorant of roots of Modi in RSS which is based on conversion or eviction of every Muslim from Bharat (India) since its inception and had planned and killed Gandhi for favouring Muslims.